Santa Croce, Florence: Building

 The bell tower was built in 1842, replacing an earlier one damaged by lightning.
 The neo-Gothic marble façade dates from 1857 to 1863.
 The Jewish architect Niccolò Matas from Ancona designed the church's façade, working a prominent Star of David into the composition.
 Matas had wanted to be buried with his peers but because he was Jewish, he was buried under the threshold and honoured with an inscription.

 In 1866, the complex became public property, as a part of government suppression of most religious houses, following the wars that gained Italian independence and unity.

-Among the 19th-century restorations, the 16th-century altars and plaster were removed from the Bardi Chapel, revealing Giotto's frescoes of the Life of St Francis, which include the Death of St. Francis.
+During the 19th-century restorations, the 16th-century altars and plaster were removed from the Bardi Chapel, revealing Giotto's frescoes of the Life of St Francis, which include the Death of St. Francis.
 This painting, missing sections where an altar had been attached to the wall, was heavily restored in the 19th century.
 These restorations were later removed to reveal those areas which are definitively Giotto's, leaving portions of the painting missing.

 The Museo dell'Opera di Santa Croce is housed mainly in the refectory, also off the cloister.
 A monument to Florence Nightingale stands in the cloister, in the city in which she was born and after which she was named.
 Brunelleschi also built the inner cloister, completed in 1453.

 In 1940, during the safe hiding of various works during World War II, Ugo Procacci noticed the Badia Polyptych being carried out of the church.
 He reasoned that this had been removed from the Badia Fiorentina during the Napoleonic occupation and accidentally re-installed in Santa Croce.
 Between 1958 and 1961, Leonetto Tintori removed layers of whitewash and overpaint from Giotto's Peruzzi Chapel scenes to reveal his original work.

 In 1966, the Arno River flooded much of Florence, including Santa Croce.
 The water entered the church bringing mud, pollution and heating oil.
 The damage to buildings and art treasures was severe, taking several decades to repair.